 - San Francisco – Toronto

-Within Canada, flights between Vancouver and Montreal and Vancouver and Toronto also regularly offer Signature Class seats on specific aircraft, which we’ll get to in a bit.
+Within Canada, flights between Vancouver and Montreal and Vancouver and Toronto also regularly offer Signature Class seats on specific aircraft.

-This ultra-luxurious class costs a pretty penny (most tickets cost upwards of $1000 if you’re paying cash) but comes with plenty of amenities including lie-flat beds, delicious food options, an entire entertainment library, personal, expedited services at the gate and more, plus plenty of other amenities to make your experience just a little bit more enjoyable.
+This ultra-luxurious class costs a pretty penny (most tickets cost upwards of $1000 if you’re paying cash).
+However, it comes with plenty of amenities.
+These include lie-flat beds, delicious food options, an entire entertainment library, personal, expedited services at the gate and more.
+Plus, you’ll discover plenty of other amenities to make your experience just a little bit more enjoyable.

-Read on to learn all that Air Canada Signature Class has to offer, plus how you can levy your credit card points to score Signature Class seats on your next long-haul flight for next to nothing.
+Read on to learn all that Air Canada Signature Class has to offer.
+Further, learn how to levy your credit card points to score Signature Class seats on your next long-haul flight for next to nothing.

-Your Air Canada Signature Class experience begins at check-in.
-Ticket holders can make their way to a separate priority check-in line in a private room or walled-off area for a faster and more streamlined check-in experience.
+Your Air Canada Signature Class experience begins at check-in with a separate priority check-in line.
+This takes you to a private room or walled-off area for a faster and more streamlined check-in experience.

-In Vancouver, Montreal and Toronto, check-in is done in a private concierge office.
-Security screenings are expedited as well, although this feature is usually only available at major hubs that are equipped to offer it.
-Concierge services are also available to offer assistance with tight connections so you don’t need to worry about missing your next flight.
+In Vancouver, Montreal and Toronto, check-in occurs in a private concierge office with expedited security screenings.
+Mind you, you can only find this feature at major hubs equipped to offer it.
+Concierge services also offer assistance with tight connections so you don’t need to worry about missing your next flight.

 Maple Leaf Lounge

-A Signature Class ticket also entitles holders access to Air Canada’s Maple Leaf Lounge, a quiet and relaxing space where you can get some work done, recharge your devices, have something to eat or just relax before take-off.
+A Signature Class ticket also entitles holders access to Air Canada’s Maple Leaf Lounge.
+In this quiet and relaxing space, you can work, recharge your devices, eat or just relax before take-off.
 Some Maple Leaf Lounges even have showers available, so you can freshen up in between those exceptionally long layovers.

-As nice as the Maple Leaf Lounge is, it pales in comparison to Air Canada’s most exclusive lounge, the Signature Suite.
-Access to this lounge is reserved for international travellers travelling with a Signature Class boarding pass and is only available at Toronto’s Pearson Airport or Vancouver International Airport.
+As nice as the Maple Leaf Lounge is, it pales in comparison to the exclusive the Signature Suite.
+Access to this lounge is reserved for international travellers travelling with a Signature Class boarding pass.
+Unfortunately, it is only available at Toronto’s Pearson Airport or Vancouver International Airport.

 The Air Canada Signature Suite provides passengers with an especially upscale experience.
-The restaurant features a prepared a la carte menu created by Air Canada’s world-class chefs.
-Meals are made to order with the freshest ingredients.
+The restaurant features a prepared a la carte menu created by Air Canada’s world-class chefs with meals made to order with the freshest ingredients.
 They offer premium spirits and champagne at the bar, along with wine pairings created by a world-renowned sommelier.

-When it comes time to board, Signature Class ticket holders are given Zone 1 priority boarding.
-Immigration and customs lines are separated by designated lanes upon arrival, and Signature Class passengers can also take advantage of priority baggage delivery as an added bonus.
+When it comes time to board, Signature Class ticket holders receive Zone 1 priority boarding.
+Immigration and customs lines become separated by designated lanes upon arrival.
+Yet, Signature Class passengers can also take advantage of priority baggage delivery as an added bonus.

-Last but not least, Air Canada sometimes provides passengers with a chauffeured Porsche, delivering them straight to the gate, a service that no other airline offers.
-This is a relatively new amenity and is reserved for passengers flying from Canada to Asia, South America or Europe.
+Last but not least, Air Canada sometimes provides passengers with a chauffeured Porsche.
+This delivers them straight to the gate, a service that no other airline offers.
+This relatively new amenity extends to passengers flying from Canada to Asia, South America or Europe.

-For the time being, this special perk is only available at Toronto’s Pearson Airport, although Air Canada has announced plans to launch a similar service at Vancouver’s International Airport.
-Unfortunately, due to the nature of this service, it can’t be prearranged, since it involves driving on the tarmac which isn’t always practical, but if you’re flying out of Pearson and happen to hold a Signature Class ticket, it doesn’t hurt to ask.
+For the time being, this special perk is only available at Toronto’s Pearson Airport.
+However, Air Canada has announced plans to launch a similar service at Vancouver’s International Airport.
+Unfortunately, due to the nature of this service, you cannot prearrange it.
+After all, it involves driving on the tarmac which isn’t always practical.
+Yet, if you fly out of Pearson and happen to hold a Signature Class ticket, it doesn’t hurt to ask.

 In the Air with Air Canada Signature Class

-Signature Class cabins are set up very differently than economy or even first-class cabins.
-This is, after all, essentially luxury business class, and the seating is set up to allow space for passengers to set up their work station.
-Seats are arranged in their own little pods separated by partitions for privacy and come with ample desk and storage space, USB and power outlets, and reading lights.
+Signature Class cabins sit in very differently than economy or even first-class cabins.
+In this luxury business class, the seating allows space for passengers to set up their work station.
+Seats gather in their own little pods separated by partitions for privacy.
+Finally, they come with ample desk and storage space, USB and power outlets, and reading lights.

 As boarding commences, each passenger will find an amenity kit, pillow, mattress pad and duvet waiting for them, wrapped and sealed for individual use.
 Each of the pods also comes with its own touchscreen where passengers can track the flight’s progress or browse Air Canada’s extensive library of music, movies, podcasts and audiobooks.
-Readers can take their pick of over 7000 magazines and newspapers that can be linked to their personal devices through the Pressreader app.
+Readers can take their pick of more than 7,000 magazines and newspapers linked to their personal devices through the Pressreader app.

 On-board meals have been curated by Air Canada’s 4-star chefs.
-Meals are chosen by passengers from a menu.
 Each menu includes two 4-course meal options consisting of an appetizer followed by an individually wrapped hot casserole dish, served along with a bread roll, salad, and cheese and crackers.
 Passengers will also get a dessert choice, usually a fruit cup or a baked good like a Nanaimo bar.

-Any dietary restrictions can be accommodated, but you’ll have to request a special menu item when you book your ticket.
-Additionally, a hot snack is served midflight and a snack tray is available throughout the duration of the flight.
+Any dietary restrictions can become accommodated, but you’ll have to request a special menu item when you book your ticket.
+Additionally, passengers get a hot snack midflight and a snack tray throughout the duration of the flight.

-The onboard wine list has been created by a world-renowned sommelier, and other drink options include champagne, premium spirits, and a range of beers.
+A world-renowned sommelier created the onboard wine list, while other drink options include champagne, premium spirits, and a range of beers.
 Nonalcoholic drink options include soft drinks, fruit juice, and flat or sparkling water.
 Additionally, the flight staff will be able to provide fresh coffee or tea on request.
 You can even ask for a specialty coffee drink like a latte or cappuccino.